Introduction to Alice in Evermoor

 She doesn’t even turn her head.

-“A heron.”
+“A blue heron, I think.”
 I can’t even marvel at it.
 “Something’s weird with Laney.”

-Laney continues to stare blankly ahead, though somehow she’s steering.
+Laney keeps staring blankly ahead.
+But somehow, she continues to steer with incredible accuracy.
 I see her delicate fingers shift on the brass wheel as the boat corrects just a hair to the left.

 “Laney!”
-Jeremy shakes her shoulder, but as he does something hits his line.
+Jeremy tries shaking her shoulder harder, but as he does, something tugs hard on the pole in his other hand.
 The fishing line screams out.
 Jeremy grabs the rod with both hands before it is ripped away, then turns to the water, reeling hard.
 His rod bends in a giant U, the end pointing into the dark water.
 “Man, this is something big.”

 “Snap her out of it.”